dekorateio/dekorate/design.md

 ### Decorator

 A `decorator` is a visitor that visits parts of the kubernetes/openshift `model` in order to perform minor changes / updates.
-It's different than a `configurator` in the sense that it operator on the actual model instead of the `config`.
+It's different than a `configurator` in the sense that it operates on the actual model instead of the `config`.

     public class AddLabel extends Decorator<PodFluent> {